geophile/marcel/README.md

 Python expressions, combined with marcel operators, allow you to do much of what can be done relying on the more obscure corners of `awk` and `find`.

+Shells are intended for interactive usage, from a console.
+A script is created by putting commands into a text file, and setting the executable bits.
+Marcel takes a different approach.
+Because marcel commands and types expose Python, it doesn't make sense to define yet another scripting language.
+Instead, you can use Python as the scripting language, using the marcel API.
+(See example below.)

 Marcel is the successor to [osh](http://github.com/geophile/osh) (Object SHell).
 Osh is based on the same ideas, but it is not a full-fledged shell;